Hola readers, glad you made it to today’s segment; really had to do a lot of research on this one – and for good reason…

 - Fractionated coconut oil

 While ingesting essential oils is not always advisable, it’s more effective than topical application.
 However, you have to know exactly what you’re doing.
 And as I always say, consult your doctor prior to ingesting them.
-Since EOs are incredibly concentrated, this vegetable capsule blend is a safe way to get the oils in your body.
-Start by adding in the indicated EOs into the veggie capsule, top it off with the coconut oil and close it back up.
+Since essential oils are incredibly concentrated, this vegetable capsule blend is a safe way to get the oils in your body.
+Start by adding in the indicated essential oils into the veggie capsule, top it off with the coconut oil and close it back up.
 Take 2 capsules a day for the first two to three weeks, and then turn down the dosage if symptoms improve.

 There you have it folks, that winds up another informative segment on everything you need to know about multiple sclerosis.
 Sure, there might not be cure for MS currently, but it’s only a matter of time until they find a cure with all the research going on.
 But until then, there’s plenty of different ways to control, manage, and keep the symptoms of multiple sclerosis from progressing.
 Just remember to live healthy, eat well, take your rehab seriously and never lose hope!